Grants and payments

 Animal Disease control - The department runs many notifiable disease testing programmes.
 There are also strict controls on livestock imports.
 For information, or if you suspect a notifiable disease, please contact +44 1624 685844 or email firstname.lastname@example.org.

-Bees - The department is working together with the Island’s bee keepers to gain recognition of freedom from Varroa and European Foulbrood.
-Therefore the importation of bees is prohibited and any imported bee equipment must be new or thoroughly cleaned and disinfected prior to import.
+Bees - Importation of bees is prohibited and any imported bee equipment must be new or thoroughly cleaned and disinfected prior to import.
 New bee holdings must be notified to the Department of Environment, Food and Agriculture ('DEFA') within 7 days of the movement of bees or bee equipment onto the holding.
 Suspicion of Varroa or Foulbrood must be reported to DEFA.
 For further information click here

-Bee swarms – There are 3 swarm co-ordinators on the Island.
+Bee swarms – There are three swarm co-ordinators on the Island.

 Cattle Passport Centre – You can register births and imports; notify movements and deaths, create a holding list online – please see Online Services or telephone +44 1624 685616 or email email@example.com.
 Further information can be found here